MT-ZD/Horseman/README.md

 - Added thumbnail URLs with all sizes to `/posts` request
 - Added author's name and avatar URL to `/posts` request
 - Added post title and slug to `/comments` request
+- Added menus `/hm/v1/menus`

+## Installation

+1. Put folder with the files in `wp-content/themes` directory like any other Wordpress theme.
+2. Activate the theme in WP's admin panel.

+## Configuration

+You can change active menu and home page in 'Settings' menu in admin panel.

 ## Data structure